Ron Esplin exhibits at Delicacy in Maori Hill

 Use a big brush:

-Use plenty of water and oodles of pigment and use a big brush which may be a
+Use plenty of water and oodles of pigment and use a big brush which may be awash brush or a mop.
+I have a favourite brush that I recommend to the people in my

 classes.
 It is an Art Spectrum T300 White Taylon size 20. and in many cases the